Oh,

 We went through a season during our daughter's third year when these wakings were so disruptive that we became desperate to help our child sleep.
 That season taught me a great deal about being still.

-Often in the deepest part of the night, in the stillness and quiet, God reveals his character.
-And in appropriate fashion, he uses my oft restless daughter to do it.
+the stillness and quiet, God reveals his character.
+And in appropriate fashion, he uses my oft restless daughter to do

 As a mother I wanted to take away the pain so she wouldn't have to suffer (and frankly, so we could all get back to sleep).
 Yet that Still Small Voice echoed in my heart: The pain is good.
 Let the pain come.